 Lemon, orange, and cocoa might seem like an interesting combination of flavors, but Tiny Footprint has really found a way to balance this trifecta into a single cup of what can only be described as “brightness made drinkable.”

 If I could make a sampler of every single one of these and send it to all of you, I would.
-Know that.
 For now, you’ll have to make up your mind and give one these beauties a go.
 Enjoy!